20+ Best Things to Do at Woodbine Beach 2023

 For early morning risers, you might also want to stop by for a pastry and a coffee on your morning stroll along the boardwalk.

-⭐️ Local Tip: There may be long lines, but they move quickly and the ice cream and gelato is well worth it!
+⭐️ Local Tip: There may be long lines, but the ice cream and gelato are well worth it!
 There are also accessible public washrooms located here that are open year-round.

 15. Take your Dog to the Off-Leash Dog Park